ucesys/DataLakehouse/README.md

 prior to that we have to use either Hive Metastore or Glue as Iceberg Catalog.
 The goal of this repository is to create a setup with HMS as our Iceberg Catalog instead of Nessie.

-# Start MinIO and Dremio
+# Step 0: Start MinIO and Dremio
 ### MinIO
 *1. Start minio*
 ```buildoutcfg